 Note: If you need to move an existing blog from WordPress.com to your new self-hosted WordPress blog, I recommend you read this article: “How to Properly Move Your Blog from WordPress.com to WordPress.org.”

 How To Start A Blog And Earn Money – Learn More About WordPress.org

-If you want to learn more about WordPress, I recommend WP101.com.
+If you want to learn more about WordPress, I recommend How to Properly Move Your Blog from WordPress.com to WordPress.org.
 This is a WordPress tutorial free site with hundreds of videos on every aspect of WordPress., including WordPress plugins which are basically like WordPress apps